lkesteloot/unsong/unsong.md

 “Why is that silly?” asked the Rebbe.

-“It’s just…everything’s so new, with the sky cracking ten years ago, and it would have been ridiculous to even talk about demons before, and I’m the Mayor of New York and not some kind of Biblical priest-king, and…”
+“It’s just... everything’s so new, with the sky cracking ten years ago, and it would have been ridiculous to even talk about demons before, and I’m the Mayor of New York and not some kind of Biblical priest-king, and...”

 The Rebbe held up a wizened finger.